Academic Year 2019 – 2020

-New/Returning students will receive information via email on how to log in to MyGWC, the college’s student/faculty web portal once Enrollment Services processes your application.
+New/Returning students will receive information via email on how to log in to MyGWC, the college’s student/faculty web portal once Admissions & Records processes your application.
 The email will also include your student ID number as well as any steps you will need to take in order to secure the best possible registration appointment.

 Based on student responses to the Golden West College application for admission, students self-identify as either matriculating or non-matriculating.
-Students identified as matriculating are referred to core services: orientation, assessment and counseling.
-Students must complete orientation, assessment and declare a course of study and develop an educational plan prior to being eligible to receive priority registration.
+Students identified as matriculating are referred to core services: orientation and counseling.
+Students must complete orientation and declare a course of study and develop an educational plan prior to being eligible to receive priority registration.
 An educational plan can be accomplished by enrolling in a counseling course, attending an educational planning workshop, or by scheduling an appointment with a counselor.

 - Completed an A.A. degree or higher at an accredited United States college or university.

-- Concurrently enrolled 11th – 12th grade school student attending with the recommendation of the school principal.
+- Are concurrently enrolled or are Dual Enrollment high school students attending with the recommendation of the school principal.